jczaplew/strava-to-postgres/README.md

 docker-compose up
 ````

+This will also bring up the database `activities`, which is mapped to port `15432` on the host with the username and password of `docker`.

 ## Visualize
 Included is a QGIS layout `activities.qgz` that can be used to visualize your data on a map